sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 # Work in Progress - v0.1.1 released - ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger
 This is a python- and PyQt5-based RCON Tool for mapchanging and other basic RCON functionalities that help administering and controlling Insurgency Sandstorm Servers.
-The first version will be based on zWolfi's INS_WEB (https://github.com/zWolfi/INS_Web) and Tiifo's MCRCON (https://github.com/Tiiffi/mcrcon) - in the future this will be replaced by similar integrated python-based modules to get rid of third party modules I don't have any control over.
+The first version will be based on spezifanta's SourceWatch (https://github.com/spezifanta/SourceWatch) and ttk1's Py-Rcon (https://github.com/ttk1/py-rcon) - in the future this will be replaced by similar integrated python-based modules to get rid of third party modules I don't have any control over.

 For the tracking of development and progress, as well as integrated feature requests, look here: https://trello.com/b/BHMJLISQ/isrt-insurgency-sandstorm-rcon-tool-ins